 I am a former secondary school teacher who taught in Toronto, Canada and Campinas Brazil.
 I completed my PhD at University of Toronto in a combined program--Philosophy of Education and Comparative, International and Development Education.
 My research looked at the possibilities, barriers and dynamic tensions involved in promoting global citizenship education in multicultural contexts.
-I was also a coordinator and instructor in the teacher education program at University of Toronto in the education for global citizenship and sustainable development cohort.
+I was also a coordinator and instructor in the teacher education program at University of Toronto in the education for global citizenship and sustainable development cohort and inner city education cohort.
 I was a postdoctoral research fellow at University of Oulu in Finland where I also taught in the Masters of Globalisation and Education program (2013-2014).
 I also held a postdoctoral fellowship at the Centre for Global Citizenship Education and Research at the University of Alberta (Edmonton, Canada) (2014-2016).

 I started my career as an educator, and it continues to be the professional identity I hold most dear.
 I enjoy facilitating students to challenge their assumptions and confront and tackle the complexity of our shared worlds.

 Adjunct Professor.
 2016-present.
 Department of Educational Policy Studies.
 University of Alberta.